RajeswaryNadarajan/Identity-Cloud-Lab-Portfolio/08-Entra-Entitlement-Management-Access-Package/README.md

 Assume 20 new employees are joining the **IDAM department**.

-Each employee requires access to:
+Each employee requires access to the following resources.

 ### Microsoft Entra Administrative Roles